ingobeans/cointhief/README.md

 you are a goblin. go thief coins!

 this is a little 2d velocity based platformer im working on! made in godot, so thats pretty neat :>

+as with all my other games, i make all the assets and code myself !

+## Controls!!

+​use WASD to move, and SHIFT to slide!